 WHAT IS WAQF?

-This is essentially a charity or ‘endowment for life’ project aimed at encouraging Muslims to practice virtuous religious attributes.
-Waqf is one of the ways of worship or a way to draw closer to Allah through the endowed wealth for benevolence and charitable acts or purposes.
+This is essentially a charity or ‘endowment for life’ project aimed at encouraging Muslims to practise virtuous religious attributes.
+Waqf is one of the ways of worship or a way to draw closer to Allah S.W.T. through the endowed wealth for charitable acts or purposes.
 In case the object is not an everlasting object, then it must be ensured that it is used for as long as it remains usable.